Cambodia really left a big impression on us and its a country we cannot wait to go back to & explore more of.

 - Guesthouse rooms usually cost $15-20 and include air-con, TV etc.

 - Booking.com offers a comprehensive list of all hotels from foreign owned chains down to local hotels.
 Please support the local hotels as this pays money directly into the local communities.
 Prices vary from $20-70 per night depending on which type of hotel and how many rooms you have.
 Most hotels have interconnecting rooms.
+See below for a comprehensive list of accommodation providers.

 - Cambodian food is cheap.
 Food from local street vendors can cost you as little as $0.25 however a basic restaurant meal will cost between $3-5.